pparadigm/light-navigator/docs/README.rst

 This is a simple maze game that runs on an Arduino with an 8x8 LED display and a 5-position switch sensor.
 Originally this started as a project for school.

-Possible future features:
+Optimizations:
  * turning levels into objects

+Gameplay experience:
+ * consistent pip blink
  * randomized start and goal positions from a list

+Possible future features:
+ * win animations
  * levels that change over time
- * win animations
+    - rotary door level
  * teleports
+ * dynamically generated levels
+ * different game modes
+    - snake
+    - three-lane dodge
  * adding sound with a third sensor
- * dynamically generated levels